tpomenguyen/Treasure-Hunt-Game-Notebook/README.md

     * What are my ethical responsibilities to the end user and the organization?

-    I think my ethical responsibilities to the end user lie in the realm of transperency.
+    I think my ethical responsibilities to the end user is transperency.
 As far as ML goes, this transparency might look like examining biases and publishing the sources of data used for training.